Galois cohomology of reductive algebraic groups over the field of real numbers: Introduction

-\begin{sect} {\bf Introduction.} Let $G$ be a connected reductive algebraic group over the field $\RR$ of real numbers.
-We wish to compute the first Galois cohomology set $H^1(\RR,G)=H^1(\text{Gal}(\C/\R), G(\C))$.
-In terms of Galois cohomology one can state answers to many natural questions, see e.g.~Berhuy \cite{Be}.
+Let $G$ be a connected reductive algebraic group over the field $\R$ of real numbers.
+We wish to compute the first Galois cohomology set $H^1(\R,G)=H^1(\text{Gal}(\C/\R), G(\C))$.
+In terms of Galois cohomology one can state answers to many natural questions; see Serre \cite{S}, Section III.1, and Berhuy \cite{Be}.

 The Galois cohomology of classical groups and adjoint groups is well known.
-The Galois cohomology of compact groups was computed by Borel and Serre \cite{BS}, Theorem 6.8, see also Serre \cite{S}, Section III.4.5.
-Here we consider the case of a general connected reductive group over $\RR$.
-We describe $H^1(\RR,G)$ in terms of a certain action of the Weyl group on the first Galois cohomology of the maximal torus containing a maximal compact torus.
-Our description is inspired by Borel and Serre \cite{BS}.
-Our result was announced in \cite{Bo}; here we give a detailed proof.
-Note that Jeffrey Adams \cite{A} computed, using in particular our result, the cardinalities of the first Galois cohomology sets of simple real groups.
+The Galois cohomology of compact groups was computed by Borel and Serre \cite{BS}, Theorem 6.8; see also Serre's book \cite{S}, Section III.4.5.
+Here we consider the case of a general connected reductive group over $\R$.
+We describe $H^1(\R,G)$ in terms of a certain action of the Weyl group on the first Galois cohomology of the maximal torus containing a maximal compact torus.
+Our main result is Theorem \ref{thm:bijectivity}.